jakerella/p52/scenarios/the-calico-wizard/quests/the-calico-wizard.md

     - At R>5: no attack (but will move)
 * Will never retreat as they fear reprisal from Calico, ignore any instructions for enemies under 1/4 HP to flee

+> **Proceed once you defeat the Apprentice!**

 ---

-### PAUSE HERE AND CONTINUE YOUR QUEST!
+### Proceed

+Keeping going through the lair looking for Calico the Wizard.
+The rooms of the lair follow standard [space layout rules](../../rules/05_space_layout.md).
+The Lair is all **interior**, and players should flip to see if any one room is lit or dark.

-When you encounter the second Ace, read on to see how Calico the Wizard fights.
+When you encounter the **second Ace**, read on to see how Calico fights.
+(You should wait until you encounter them!)

 ---